Skip to Main Content

 Quality Improvement Programs

 Quality Improvement (QI) programs are intended to improve systems and processes.
-QI is a cyclical process designed to evaluate work flow and work processes.
+QI is a cyclical process designed to evaluate workflow and work processes.
 QI programs ultimately seek to improve patient care and outcomes through good scientific methods and rigor.

 Expert Opinion